 Johannes Ernesti, Christian Wieners, A space-time discontinuous Petrov-Galerkin method for acoustic waves, Space-Time Methods.
 Applications to Partial Differential Equations (U. Langer and O. Steinbach, eds.), Radon Series on Computational and Applied Mathematics 21, Walter de Gruyter, 2018.

 Uwe Zeltmann.
 The viscoelastic seismic model: Existence, uniqueness and differentiability with respect to parameters.
-Dissertation, Karlsruhe Institute of Technology, to be published 2019.
+Dissertation, Karlsruhe Institute of Technology, 2019.